freer4/ef-vue-crust/README.md

 These methods are available on your `Database[Model]` object

+#### Search and sort methods
 ---

 `equals(prop, spec, subset = false)`
 - `prop` (property) is a string of the dot-notation property path you want to match on.
 This could be a property of the current model, i.e. `created`, or it could be a property on a related model, i.e. `categories.title`.
 Mantle will know what to do with that path and setup the EF Core query appropriately.
 - `spec` is the value you are searching for.
-For now, all matches are case-insensitive
+For now, all matches are case-insensitive.
+This is a full-match.
 - `subset` is optional, and takes an array of ids.
 If passed, the return will only include any of these ids that matched the query, rather than all ids returned by the API call.

-This does not return the actual data for the matches, but rather the ids of any matching records.
-The results of the query are remembered to prevent repeat API calls.
+Returns an `indexer` object, see below

 ---

-`contains` NOT IMPLEMENTED - fuzzy search - //TODO implement this, already in Mantle
+`contains(prop, spec, subset = false)`
+- `prop` (property) is a string of the dot-notation property path you want to match on.
+This could be a property of the current model, i.e. `created`, or it could be a property on a related model, i.e. `categories.title`.
+Mantle will know what to do with that path and setup the EF Core query appropriately.
+- `spec` is the value you are searching for.
+For now, all matches are case-insensitive.
+This is a partial match.
+- `subset` is optional, and takes an array of ids.
+If passed, the return will only include any of these ids that matched the query, rather than all ids returned by the API call.

+Returns an `indexer` object, see below

 ---